 Forage Finder: a list of recommended forage varieties for Kenya

-Damaris Kikwai is working on a list of recommend forage varieties for farmers and dairy professionals in the NEADAP community.
-Forages such as grasses, cereals and legumes but also crop residues play a key role in milk production.
-But how to choose the forage that best fits in the situation and ambitions of your farm?
-In this article, Damaris explains why forages are important and how the Forage Finder is being developed.
-The Forage Finder will be launched by NEADAP in the next quarter.
+Damaris Kikwai and Jos Creemers are working on a list of recommend forage varieties for farmers and dairy professionals in the NEADAP community.
+Forages such as grasses, cereals and legumes as well as crop residues play a key role in milk production.
+But how can farmers choose the forage that best fits in the situation and ambitions of their farms?
+In this article, Damaris explains why forages are important and how the NEADAP Forage Finder is being developed.
+NEADAP will launch the Forage Finder in the next quarter.

-The dairy sector in Kenya contributes 44% to the livestock GDP, 12% to the agricultural GDP and 4% to the national GDP highlighting its significance to the country’s economy (KDB, 2023).
-In Kenya, dairy cows produce approximately 3.9 billion litres of milk per year, primarily sourced from smallholder farmers who own land averaging between 0.2-3 ha.
-The National dairy masterplan 2010-2030 highlighted an increase in milk prices, indicating a rise in milk demand.
-However the production demand gap has resulted in a shortage of milk, leading to the country importing significant quantities of milk and milk products to meet the deficit as reported by Rademaker (et al., 2016)
+The dairy sector in Kenya makes a significant contribution to the country’s economy, contributing 44% to livestock GDP, 12% to agricultural GDP and 4% to national GDP (KDB, 2023).
+In Kenya, dairy cows produce approximately 3.9 billion litres of milk per year, primarily sourced from smallholder farmers, who own land averaging between 0.2 ha and 3.0 ha.
+The National Dairy Masterplan 2010–2030 highlighted an increase in milk prices, indicating a rise in milk demand.
+However, production has not been able to meet demand, leading to the country importing significant quantities of milk and milk products (Rademaker et al., 2016).

-The dairy sector in Kenya is marked by under-performance, primarily caused by issues related to feeding of dairy cattle but also the choice of breed and farm management skills play a role.
-The feeding issues include poor quality feeds, lack of technical expertise, limited access to credit and poor infrastructure.
-Solving these issues and improving forage production also reduces the competition for land resources with food crops.
+The dairy sector in Kenya is marked by underperformance, partly due to the choice of breed and lack of skill in farm management, but primarily caused by issues related to feeding of dairy cattle.
+These issues include poor quality feeds, lack of technical expertise, limited access to credit and poor infrastructure.
+One aspect of solving these issues is through improving forage production.

-Forages such as grasses and legumes but also crop residues play an important role in milk production because they provide the dairy cow with the necessary nutrients to maintain their body and produce milk.
-Dairy cows need a substantial portion of their diet in the form of fibre rich feeds, and they are able to utilize grasses and other herbaceous feeds which humans cannot digest.
+Forages such as grasses and legumes, as well as crop residues, play an important role in milk production because they provide the dairy cow with the necessary nutrients to maintain body condition and produce milk.
+Dairy cows need a substantial portion of their diet in the form of fibre-rich feeds, and they are able to utilize grasses and other herbaceous feeds.
 In addition, forages are a relatively cheap source of nutrients for the dairy cow.

 Higher quality forages can meet a substantial part of the nutritional demands of the continuously increasing genetic potential of dairy cows in Kenya.
 Farmers can benefit from better forage production, reducing feed cost and giving cows the opportunity to express their dairy potential.